Sahana2301-Priya/Experiment----6/README.md

 ## Inference:
 By replacing the bias voltage of the MOSFET acting as a tail current source with a current mirror circuit, we achieve the following:
 1. Improved Current Stability
-The current mirror ensures a stable and well-defined tail current (), reducing variations due to process and temperature changes.
+The current mirror ensures a stable and well-defined tail current (Iss), reducing variations due to process and temperature changes.
 The reference current of 0.637 mA is accurately mirrored, ensuring consistent biasing for the differential pair.
 2. Better Common-Mode Rejection Ratio (CMRR)
 A current mirror provides a high impedance at the tail node, which improves the CMRR of the differential amplifier.